 Chatting about the getaway’s activities, Megan says: “We have two guided morning hikes each morning.
 They go to different spots through the week and we don’t go to the same destination twice in a week.
 The longer hike, which is more strenuous, normally goes to the cliff line or above and takes a good few hours, with tea half-way.”

-Having been keen to also walk some forest trails later in the day, my partner and I took one of the shorter guided walks, ideal for families with young children and older visitors.
-Our chatty guide, Bonela, took tea, coffee and juice along and we enjoyed this – and The Cavern’s to-die-for, crispy crunchies (also available in a jar in the rooms) – alongside a dam before heading home.
+Last year, having been keen to also walk some forest trails later in the day, my partner and I took one of the shorter guided walks, ideal for families with young children and older visitors.
+Our chatty guide, Bonela, took tea, coffee and juice along and we enjoyed this – and The Cavern’s to-die-for, crispy crunchies (sadly, not available in our room this year) – alongside a dam before heading home.
 The round-trip took just over two hours.

 “There are also wonderful, challenging, all-day hikes.
 From the Cavern, favourites are the Big5Hike, Gudu Falls and the Sungubala Challenge.
 From Royal Natal, the Tugela Gorge is a wonderful day hike and then the Amphitheatre Ascent which leaves from the Sentinel Car Park and gets one to the very top of main escarpment,” says Megan.

 My partner and I have also visited the Natural Pool, a lovely river spot with large boulders, close to the Cavern’s entrance gate.
 We also visited the waterfall in the Fern Forest, about eight minutes from the main hotel which, as Megan points out, is a bit steep, but a magical place for a rejuvenating dip.